tomconn/personal-blog/content/posts/How I passed the Istio Certified Associate/index.md

 - If the question required investigation, I would gather information and use this to inform the answer.
 - Using the provided VS Chromium, I created a new tab for each question.
 I copied the relevant manifests from the documentation, modified to solve the question.
 Once happy I copied the manifests to the clipboard.
 - In the Terminal, I used vim to create a yaml file, and pasted the saved manifest (Ctrl, Shift, V) and saved (Shift zz).
-- Some questions required editing a resource, in this case I still used the editor for the manifest snippet and pasted into the resource and saved.
+- Some questions required editing a resource, in this case I still used the VS Chromium editor for the manifest snippet and pasted into the resource and saved.
-- On the command line I executing either istioctl and/or kubectl, to apply the changes.
+- On the command line I executed either istioctl and/or kubectl, to apply the changes.
 Any errors I fixed in VS Chromium and repeated above steps.
 - If the question provides a curl or cli command to validate, do execute it, if it fails validation, I gave myself a minute to investigate but if I couldn't resolve I'd flag the question and move on to the next one.
 - Ensure I exit the terminal session and move onto the next question.